Abdollah Javadi Amoli: Nuclear weaponry

 Regarding the Nuclear weapons in February 2014, he said in a video message that the official message of religion and humanity is that weapons of mass destruction should not be produced.
 In a meeting with Secretary General, Mr. Mohammad Javad Hasheminejad from Habilian Association, an Iranian NGO specializing in terrorism research, Javadi Amoli criticized the West's classification of the Lebanese Shia resistant organization Hezbollah as terrorist while "depicting some Takfiri groups as freedom fighters," arguing that the West's definition of terrorism is based on its own interests and passion, whereas "we believe divine sources must be relied upon and used to bring justice.
 So we will never have double standards.
 We never consider terrorists as freedom fighters neither will we take defenders of national sovereignty as terrorists.
 While they [West] support one side of the conflict today and name them as terrorists tomorrow, if their interests necessitate it.”

+Homosexuality

+In 2012, Javadi Amoli made controversial statements regarding homosexuality.
+According to The Guardian and the Iranian news website Khabaronline, he described homosexual acts as morally reprehensible within his interpretation of Islamic teachings and linked them to social problems such as the spread of disease.
+He reportedly stated that homosexuals were inferior to animals such as dogs and pigs, and also criticized Western politicians supporting the decriminalization of homosexuality, saying that they were "lower than animals".